 Decreased swelling (edema).

-This is especially useful in radiation and wound sites.
-Decreasing the swelling allows the blood to flow more freely, bringing more oxygen.
+Controlling swelling is especially useful in radiation burns and for wound sites.
+Decreasing the swelling allows the blood to flow more freely throughout affected body parts, bringing more oxygen in for quicker healing.

-High oxygen levels increase the ability of white blood cells to kill bacteria and can itself kill bacteria itself.
+High oxygen levels increase the ability of white blood cells to kill bacteria and can itself kill bacteria.

 These contacts will provide you with a large supply of information about Hyperbaric Oxygen Therapy, its accepted uses, and the many alternative uses that are coming under scrutiny and consideration for widespread use as treatments.

-- HBOT used to treat Obesity (without surgery) and other chronic conditions -- http://www.canadafreepress.com/medical/medicine071205.htm
+- HBOT used to treat obesity (without surgery) and other chronic conditions: www.canadafreepress.com/medical/medicine071205.htm